-5.3 Tree protection will comprise of 2 m tall fencing installed in the positions shown at MD4 before the building is stripped out or materials are delivered to site or construction commences.
+5.3 Tree protection will comprise of 2 m tall fencing installed in the rear garden at the positions shown at MD4 before demolition takes place or materials are delivered to site or construction commences.
 The fencing will consist of a scaffold framework, well braced to resist impacts, with vertical tubes spaced at a maximum interval of 3 m (Figure 2).
 Onto this, weld mesh panels or 2 m high shuttering board will be securely fixed with wire or scaffold clamps.
 Un-braced weld mesh panels on unsecured rubber or concrete feet will not be used as these are not resistant to impact and are too easily removed by site operatives.
 An alternative system of bracing which does not require a scaffold framework is shown in Figure 3.